Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Results

+For efficiency purposes, we investigated the performance of different architectures on the initial dataset of 155 scans in the IMA+PVAT task.
+Table~\ref{tab:main_results} presents the segmentation performance and model complexities.

-\paragraph{CTCA:} Table~\ref{tab:main_results} shows the main results for the CTCA dataset and model complexities.
-The baseline CNN and ViT models respectively, U-Net and UNETR show similar performance, with mean DSC of 0.686 and 0.690.
-UX-Net model achieves 0.695 in DSC, whereas UNesT performs poorly, outputting only 0.555.
-SwinUNETR yields better results, with 0.713 DSC.
-SegResNet demonstrates the highest performance compared to the other existing works.
-All the three variations of the LegoNet outperform all the models in DSC as well as precision, recall and HD95.
-LegoNetV2, that is Swin and SE alteration, yields the highest DSC of 0.749, following which are the the other two versions with 0.747 and 0.741 DSC, respectively.
-A similar trend is observed with precision, recall, and HD95 metrics too, with LegoNet showing superior results compared to other networks.
+Among the baseline models, U-Net (CNN-based) and UNETR (ViT-based) exhibit similar performance, with mean DSC scores of 0.686 and 0.690, respectively.
+UX-Net achieves a slightly higher DSC of 0.695, while UNesT significantly underperforms with a DSC of 0.555.
+SwinUNETR shows a notable improvement, yielding a DSC of 0.713, whereas SegResNet demonstrates the highest performance among existing models.

+All three variations of LegoNet surpass the baseline models across DSC, precision, recall, and HD95 metrics.
+LegoNet-2 (Swin and SE alternation) achieves the highest DSC of 0.749, followed closely by the other two versions with DSC scores of 0.747 and 0.741, respectively.
+A similar trend is observed across precision, recall, and HD95, with LegoNet consistently outperforming existing architectures.
-\paragraph{CTPA:} On the CTPA dataset, the performance is lower for all the models due to the large field of view of pulmonary region that generally suppresses the RIMA and perivascular space, as visualized in Figure~\ref{fig:datasample}(c,d).
-As Table~\ref{tab:main_results_ctpa} shows, U-Net and UX-Net achieve similar mean DSC of 0.611 and 0.608, respectively, whereas UNETR performs poorly with 0.581 DSC.
-SegResNet again shows the best performance among the existing models, with 0.638 in DSC.
-LegoNet (version 1) shows superior performance with 0.642 mean DSC.
-The trade-off between precision and recall works for the benefit of SegResNet in precision (0.68) and LegoNet in recall (0.67) as the highest results.

-\paragraph{Inter- and Intra-observer Variability:} We explore the performance variability in terms of inter-observer, intra-observer and model-versus-human agreement DSC.
-Model-vs-human agreement is calculated as the mean DSC of the three values for model prediction masks and the three manual segmentation masks.
-We use a new cohort of 49 CTCA scans for this set of experiments, which undergo the same preprocessing steps as the initial CTCA dataset.
-An expert radiologist performs segmentation twice at two different occasions (with around 12 months difference) to assess intra-observer variability.
-A less senior radiologist segments the scans following the same protocol to evaluate inter-observer variability.
-The intra-clinician and inter-clinician variability reach 0.804 and 0.761 DSC, respectively.
-The model-vs-human variability for this cohort achieves 0.733 DSC.

-\paragraph{External Cohorts:} We validate the performance of our model on a set of external/unseen CTCA cohorts iteratively (40, 40, 60 scans), which are preprocessed in the same way.
-These cohorts are from a different center than the centers of the training data.
-The data acquisition protocol is the same for all the centers.
-An expert clinician analyzes and corrects the segmentation masks from the model, and then we calculate the post-model agreement in DSC.
-Table~\ref{tab:extra_results} (left) shows the total number of cases for three cohorts and their corresponding DSC values.
-The agreement in DSC between the model's prediction and clinician's corrected masks are 0.935, 0.942, and 0.947 for the three cohorts, respectively.

-\paragraph{SSL:} The performance of LegoNetV2 on the CTCA dataset shows a marginal improvement from 0.749 to \textbf{0.754} when initialized with the pretrained weights.
-HD95 also shows a positive trend, reaching the lowest of 2.08.
-Precision and recall are 0.75 and 0.78, respectively.